 4. Call Transcription -- While call transcription isn’t flawless, it provides a distinct advantage over a recording in that it’s generally easier to scan a body of text than to skim through an audio recording.
 This allows similar benefits as a recording -- training purposes or an historical record -- while innovations in artificial intelligence enable users to analyze customers’ emotions or frequency of use of specific words or phrases.

-5. Add Notes During Call -- Sales agents take notes during calls to build context on the customer.
+5. Add Notes During Call -- Sales agents take notes during audio chats to build context on the customer..
 The ability to add notes into the call software -- or your CRM with computer telephony integration (CTI) -- allows that context to be added into the contact’s lifetime of interaction history with your company.
 This allows a sales team to leverage their agents’ experience and product familiarity to personalize otherwise impartial data.

 6. Voicemail Drop -- Instead of leaving unique messages for every call that goes to voicemail, agents can record a high-quality message and ‘drop’ it once a call goes unanswered.
 This saves a considerable amount of time; a voicemail might take, at the very least, several seconds, while a voicemail drop takes a single click.

 7. Local Outbound Caller ID -- Calls with local phone numbers have much higher conversion rates than toll-free calls.
 Certain call solutions allow reps to choose an available local number before initiating calls to that area -- providing the advantage of locality without actually being there.
 There’s no need to mislead the customer about your location; if they ask, answer truthfully, but as the sales call remains the same without your physical location, there’s probably no need to volunteer that information.